mkuma93/DeepDequence/TEST_REPORT.md

-# DeepFuture Net - Code Validation Report
+# DeepSequence - Code Validation Report

 **Date:** January 2025
 **Status:** ✅ ALL TESTS PASSED

 ## Executive Summary

 All refactored code has been systematically tested and validated.
-The DeepFuture Net package is fully functional and ready for deployment.
+The DeepSequence package is fully functional and ready for deployment.

 ---